 You can order a Fő Taxi directly from the Fő Taxi kiosk (cabin), which I highly recommend, whereby you get allocated (given a receipt for) a specific taxi or you can take a Fő Taxi from the taxi rank/stand.
 Either way, you pay at the end of your journey.

-NOTE WELL - You will be paying for the entire taxi and NOT for each person.
-So if you are two or three people you will still pay for one taxi journey.
+NOTE WELL - You will be paying for one entire taxi journey only and NOT for each person.
+So if you are one, two, three or four passengers in one taxi, you will still pay for one taxi journey in that one taxi.
+Five passengers is a different story (you may have to pay extra).
+Up to four passengers' luggage will be free as long as it all fits comfortably in the taxi.